HMAS Norman (M 84)

 HMAS Norman (M 84), named for the Norman River in Queensland, is the third Huon-class minehunter to serve in the Royal Australian Navy (RAN).
 Built by a joint partnership between Australian Defence Industries (ADI) and Intermarine SpA, Norman was constructed at ADI's Newcastle shipyard, and entered service in 2000.

-Although still commissioned as of 2016 and considered a part of the RAN fleet, Norman is one of two minehunters that have been in reserve since 2011, due to personnel shortages. the vessel has been advertised for sale.
+Although still commissioned as of 2016 and considered a part of the RAN fleet, Norman is one of two minehunters that have been in reserve since 2011, due to personnel shortages.
+Sold in November 2024 to be converted to a superyacht.

 Design and construction

 In 1993, the Department of Defence issued a request for tender for six coastal minehunters to replace the problematic Bay-class minehunters.
 The tender was awarded in August 1994 to Australian Defence Industries (ADI) and Intermarine SpA, which proposed a modified Gaeta-class minehunter.

 Norman has a full load displacement of 732 tons, is 52.5 m long, has a beam of 9.9 m, and a draught of 3 m.
 Main propulsion is a single Fincantieri GMT BL230-BN diesel motor, which provides 1985 bhp to a single controllable-pitch propeller, allowing the ship to reach 14 kn.
 Maximum range is 1600 nmi at 12 kn, and endurance is 19 days.
 The standard ship's company consists of 6 officers and 34 sailors, with accommodation for 9 additional (typically trainees or clearance divers).
 The main armament is a MSI DS30B 30 mm cannon, supplemented by two 0.50 calibre machine guns.
 The sensor suite includes a Kelvin-Hughes Type 1007 navigational radar, a GEC-Marconi Type 2093M variable-depth minehunting sonar, an AWADI PRISM radar warning and direction-finding system, and a Radamec 1400N surveillance system.
 Two Wallop Super Barricade decoy launchers are also fitted.

 For minehunting operations, Norman uses three 120 hp Riva Calzoni azimuth thrusters to provide a maximum speed of 6 kn: two are located at the stern, while the third is sited behind the variable-depth sonar.
 Mines are located with the minehunting sonar, and can be disposed of by the vessel's two Double Eagle mine disposal vehicles, the Oropesa mechanical sweep, the Mini-Dyad magnetic influence sweep, or the towed AMASS influence sweep (which is not always carried).
 To prevent damage if a mine is detonated nearby, the ships were built with a glass-reinforced plastic, moulded in a single monocoque skin with no ribs or framework.
 As the ships often work with clearance divers, they are fitted with a small recompression chamber.

 Norman was built by Australian Defence Industries in Newcastle, New South Wales.
 She was launched 3 May 1999, and commissioned into the RAN on 26 August 2000.
-Norman is based at HMAS Waterhen in Sydney, with the majority of the RAN's mine warfare assets.
+Norman was based at HMAS Waterhen in Sydney, with the majority of the RAN's mine warfare assets.